Lapiplasty Versus Other Methods of Bunion Treatment

 However, bunion splints cannot “cure” or “correct” a bunion.
 Any improvement or relief is temporary, lasting only as long as the patient wears the device.

-In fact, the biggest drawback of all conservative treatments is that none of them address the cause of the problem.
-Bunions involve a three-dimensional misalignment of the bones and joints.
-Only certain surgical treatments can correct this complex misalignment.
+In fact, the biggest drawback of all conservative treatments is that none address the cause of the problem.
+Bunions involve a three-dimensional misalignment of the bones and joints, and only certain surgical treatments can correct this complex misalignment.
+Two of these surgical treatments include osteotomy and lapiplasty.

-Among the most common surgical bunion treatments is the osteotomy.
+Among the most common surgical bunion treatments is an osteotomy.

 An osteotomy involves shaving or cutting the part of the bone that protrudes from your foot.
 It can also involve cutting the first phalange or metatarsal to shorten and realign the bones.
 Pins are used to hold the newly segmented bones in place.
 To further realign the foot, tight tendons and ligaments are released.
 Meanwhile, loose tendons and ligaments are tightened.

-Following an osteotomy, the patient’s foot is placed in a cast for between three and six weeks.
-Some procedures require patients to avoid bearing weight on the affected foot for six to eight weeks.
+Following an osteotomy, the patient’s foot is placed in a cast for 3-6 weeks.
+Some procedures require patients to avoid bearing weight on the affected foot for 6-8 weeks.

 Of course, full recovery times vary depending on the extent of the realignment required.
-However, the average recovery from traditional bunion surgery can take up to 6 months.
+However, the average recovery from traditional bunion surgery can take up to six months.

 Still, some patients find that their recovery takes a year or more.
 Others find that they never recover fully.
 In fact, a third of patients are dissatisfied with the results of traditional bunion surgery.